Lab Supplies for Experience Biology

 Not sure what microscope to buy for biology labs?
 Check out our Home Science Microscope Buying Guide

-We have worked with Home Science Tools to make purchasing lab supplies as affordable as possible for you.
+We have worked with Home Science Tools to make purchasing lab supplies and kits as affordable as possible for you.

 Home Science Tools is our preferred lab supply company.
 They offer some of the best prices on science lab supplies we can find paired with fantastic customer service.
 They’ve made purchasing easy.
 You have two options…

 - 2 of the set of 2 test tubes